« August 2006 | Main | June 2007 »

 1995 June First JavaOne draws many more attendees than expected.
 Java is a hit!
 (Javasoft Team)

-1996 June The start of the GCJ project at Cygnus, now Red Hat, (Per Bothner, Andrew Haley, Tom Tromey, Anthony Green added by Mark Wielaard, date edited by Per Bothner)
+(Per Bothner, Andrew Haley, Tom Tromey, Anthony Green added by Mark Wielaard, date edited by Per Bothner)

 1996 Nov 22 Kaffee Project start (Tim Wilkinson; added by Mark Wielaard).